Patient's Query

 Hello doctor,

-I m a 21-year-old, and I have increased heartbeat since four years.
-I feel anxious all day and now I am having a blood pressure of 160/90 mm Hg.
-I had a checkup last year for the same reason for which my ECG (electrocardiogram) and thyroid were normal and the doctor suggested me tablet Alprazolam, but it is too addictive.
-Whenever I try to reduce the dosage I start feeling like before.
+I am a 21-year-old, and I have had an increased heartbeat for four years.
+I feel anxious all day, and now I am having a blood pressure of 160/90 mm Hg.
+I had a checkup last year for the same reason for which my ECG (electrocardiogram) and thyroid were normal, and the doctor suggested a tablet of Alprazolam, but it is too addictive.
+Whenever I try to reduce the dosage, I start feeling like before.
 What should I do?
 Please help.
-Thank you.

 Hello,